timfulton1/intensity_duration_app/README.md

-# Critical Power and Critical Speed Analysis Application
+# Critical Power and Critical Speed Calculator

 This repo contains the code used to build the analysis application.